Permafrost/Tundra/readme.md

     # returns the value associated with the given key from the given IData
     # document, or null if the key doesn't exist
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.document:get($document, $key)

     # converts all keys in the given IData document to lower case